DiamondLightSource/dodal/docs/developer/how-to/lint.rst

 VSCode support
 --------------

-The ``.vscode/settings.json`` will run formatting as well as ruff checking on save.
+The ``.vscode/settings.json`` will run black formatting as well as ruff checking on save.
 Issues will be highlighted in the editor window.